What is a Keyboard on a Computer?

 The alphanumeric block is the keys from 1 to 0 under the function keys.
 Using this block on the keyboard, you can create markings such as parentheses, apostrophes, or exclamations.

 The numerical block is the part on the right side of the keyboard.
-The numeric block contains numerical keys 1 to 9, and also provides more functionality with the Num Lock, Add, Subtract, Multiply, Divide, Ins, and Enter keys.
+The numeric block contains numerical keys 1 to 9 and also provides more functionality with the Num Lock, Add, Subtract, Multiply, Divide, Ins, and Enter keys.

-History
+Keyboard History

-In addition to the typewriter’s re-write standards, a serial communication standard has been set based on the lifetime based on the ANSI character set, which is still present in modem and printer communication today.
+In addition to the typewriter’s re-write standards, a serial communication standard has been set based on the lifetime based on the ANSI character set, which is still present in modem device and printer communication today.

-Escape sequences produced by special keys or key combinations are used, the control key is one of the most used.
+Escape sequences produced by special keys or key combinations are used.
+The control key is one of the most used.

 Although most laptops include the motherboard under the keyboard, desktops contain a wide variety of keyboards, technologies, and features.